20k/crapmud_documentation/README.md

 In the event a script does not exist, or is a bad scriptname, the response is "server_scriptargs_invalid script.name".
 In the event that the request is unintelligable, the response is "server_scriptargs_invalid"

+In the event you are being ratelimited, you will receive "server_scriptargs_ratelimit script.name", or "server_scriptargs_ratelimit_json JSON", where the JSON format is {script:"name"}

 #### Experimental: client_poll_json

 There is an experimental client_poll_json mode.
 Responses to client_poll_json are in the format "chat_api_json JSON".
 The JSON format is: {"channels":[channel_list], "data":[{"channel":channel, "text":raw_chat_string}]}, where array items may repeat indefinitely